 - Simple workflows are best to shorten the learning curve and avoid mistakes.
 For instance, a “failed testing” status may not be necessary if any failed tests simply go back into “in development” or “in progress” anyway with a note or label.

-Of course, workflows should also be flexible and responsive to any feedback from stakeholders, developers, support, testers or even customers.
-Quickly change things that aren’t working by soliciting feedback and determining the best course of action for the future.
+Of course, workflows should also be flexible and responsive to any feedback from stakeholders, developers, support, testers, or even customers.
+Quickly change things that aren’t working by soliciting feedback and determining the best course of action to clear backlogs in the future.

 The Bottom Line

 If you use Atlassian products, check out our growing suite of plugins in the Atlassian Marketplace, available for both data center and server products.